 Text parsing, even semi-structured text, is messier than you’d expect.
 Real-world playbook documents have edge cases I never would have anticipated.

 Playbook Forge is on my GitHub.
 If your team has incident response playbooks gathering dust on a shared drive, try running one through it.
-Seeing your procedures as a flowchart might change how you think about them.
+Seeing your procedures as a live, executable flowchart might change how you think about them.